 Evidence shows that key predictors of violence against women relate to how individuals, communities and society as a whole view the roles of men and women.
-Some of the strongest predictors for holding attitudes that support violence at the individual level, are low levels of support for gender equality and following traditional gender stereotypes.
+Some of the strongest predictors for holding violence-supportive attitudes at the individual level are low levels of support for gender equality and following traditional gender stereotypes.